 Maximum sheets to stitch: 20

 The Muller utilizes six units, each of which feeds a folded signature.
 A separate unit is used for covers.
-This configuration enables the Muller to produce a book of up to 48 pages plus the cover in a single pass, assuming a page size of 8.5 x 11 on a 19 x 25 press sheet.
-The Muller can assemble a 6 x 9 book of up to 96 pages with a cover, in a single pass.
+This configuration enables the Muller to produce a book of up to 48 pages plus the cover in a single pass, assuming a page size of 8.5 x 11 inches on a 19 x 25 inch press sheet.
+The Muller can assemble a 6 x 9 inch book of up to 96 pages with a cover, in a single pass.
 It also works with folded signatures by gathering, stitching and three-knife trimming in a single pass.

 Maximum folded size: 13 x 10 inches